Logiqx/wsw-results/docs/tech/diagnostics.md

 Since there are so many different warning messages they have been split into "Entrant Details" and "Session Results".

-When a warning is issued it may be important for the details to be corrected in the entrants list, allowing for a re-run of the reports.
+When a warning is issued it may be important for the details to be corrected in the entrants list, followed by a re-run of the reports.